voicegain/platform/how-to/Minio-Mongo-with-backup-strategy/guide.md

 ## <a name="step3"></a>Step 3: MongoDB setup and backup solution

 **MongoDB Storage Requirements**
 The Docker container for Mongodb will be mounting a local drive for storage.
 This partition MUST be an LVM.
 The underlying Volume Group must have free space.
-For the sake of this guide we are going take a full disk for a volumegroup and use 95% of it for our MongoDB Data.
+For the sake of this guide we are going take a full (real or virtual) disk for a volumegroup and use 95% of it for our MongoDB Data.
 The remaining 5% will be for LVM Snapshotting which is how we achieve application consistent backups.

-Lets assume we have attached a 32GB disk for our MongoDB LVM and it has appeared as /dev/sdb:
+Lets assume we have attached a 32GB (virtual) disk for our MongoDB LVM and it has appeared as /dev/sdb:
 ![lsblk](https://user-images.githubusercontent.com/14049448/195718717-b86e8529-0758-45a5-b88a-e787633f30ad.png)

 We are going to use fdisk to format the drive for LVM.
 Next we will create the Physical Volume (PV), Volume Group (VG), and Logical Volume (LV), finally we will create an XFS filesystem and mount our new data disk:
 `sudo fdisk /dev/sdb`
 ![image](https://user-images.githubusercontent.com/14049448/197079090-61dce343-958d-43e9-86d7-6907dbe7676c.png)
-Take note that we assign the Type Value of `8e`
+Take note that we assign the Type Value of `8e` (Linux LVM)

 <pre>
 sudo pvcreate /dev/sdb1